Understand the advantages and disadvantages of zero-hours contracts, recent UK legislative changes, and good practices to follow

 The Taylor report recommended that gig economy workers, operating through online platforms, should be entitled to a piece rate under the NMW, and one of the consultations is looking at how to define this type of working under the working time rules.
 The Low Pay Commission has been asked to explore the impact of introducing a higher NMW rate for hours not guaranteed as part of the contract.

 The government agrees that the state, rather than individuals, should be responsible for enforcing core employment rights, such as NMW, sick pay, holiday pay and unlawful deductions, for the lowest paid employees and workers, and plans to gather evidence on the scale of the problem.
 There is to be more targeted enforcement activity to stamp out “illegal and exploitative” unpaid internships, and confirmation that interns classed as workers and/or employees must be paid the NMW.

 The government has suggested there should be a simpler way of enforcing tribunal awards (including ‘naming and shaming’ organisations that do not pay) and stronger penalties for employers that ignore previous tribunal judgments.
 This is likely to result in higher tribunal awards in the future against organisations that do not act on a tribunal ruling against them on employment status.

 Statement of contract terms

-New secondary legislation has been introduced in Parliament giving workers the right to itemised pay slips.
+New legislation has been introduced in Parliament giving workers the right to itemised pay slips from 6 April 2019.
 Employees already have this right.
 The government has also agreed that workers should have the right to: